1950s and '60s Cartoon Characters

-Huckleberry Hound has always been one of my favorite cartoon characters.
+Huckleberry Hound has always been one of my favourite cartoon characters.
 His personality always attracted me and the adventures he had were always entertaining.
 And, who could not love a blue dog with a southern drawl a la Andy Taylor?

 Fred Flintstone was based on Jackie Gleason’s character on The Honeymooners, Ralph Cramden.
 Actually, the entire Flintstones show is said to be based on The Honeymooners.
 Fred’s full name is Frederick Joseph Flintstone.
 The Flintstones ran on ABC TV from 1960 to 1966.
 It was basically aimed at adults and was the first to do so.
 Of course, the kids all loved it too.
 Fred Flintstone was voiced by Alan Reed.
-Fred lived with his wife Wilma, and later their daughter Peblbles.
+Fred lived with his wife Wilma, and later their daughter Pebbles.
 The Rubbles lived next door; Barney was Fred’s best friend.
 The premise of the show was Fred always trying to improve the life of his family and trying to get away with as much as he could.

-The Flintstones is my all-time favorite cartoon show from the 1960s.
-I still remember episodes so this day; The Wayouts, The Great Gazoo, etc. It is one show that stands up to repeat viewing.
+The Flintstones is my all-time favourite cartoon show from the 1960s.
+I still remember episodes to this day, such as "The Wayouts," "The Great Gazoo," etc. It is one show that stands up to repeat viewing.
 The show is still syndicated today.

-Tom & Jerry
+6. Tom & Jerry

 These cartoons were very enjoyable to me as a child.
 Yet another animated animal duo that had humorous adventures.

-Yogi Bear first appeared on The Huckleberry Hound Show in 1958, by 1961 he had his own show.
-He became one of the most popular cartoon characters ever produced by Hanna Barbera.
+Yogi Bear first appeared on The Huckleberry Hound Show in 1958.
+By 1961, he had his own show.
+He became one of the most popular cartoon characters ever produced by Hanna-Barbera.
 He was originally voiced by Daws Butler who based the voice on Ed Norton of the Honeymooners.
-Yogi and his sidekick Boo Boo bear lived in a cave in Jellystone Park.
+Yogi and his sidekick, Boo-Boo bear, lived in a cave in Jellystone Park.
 Yogi was always on the lookout for picnic baskets but was usually thwarted by the park ranger.

 I remember Yogi Bear very fondly; he was definitely right up there with Fred Flintstone in my opinion.
 The show never failed to make me laugh.

 George Jetson was the father from The Jetsons television program.
 The show debuted in September of 1962 on ABC.
 Surprisingly, since it seems to have such a foothold in the public imagination, it only ran until March of 1963 and produced 24 episodes.
 However, a second series was produced in the 1980s.
 George was voiced by George O'Hanlon.
-The show was basically a space-aged Flintstones.
+The show was basically a space-age Flintstones.
 George lived in a high-rise apartment with his wife Jane, his two children Elroy and Judy, robot maid Rosie and dog Astro.
 The show was about George and his family and their lives in the 21st century.

 This was one of the first sci-fi shows I became interested in.
-Many children in the early 60s were very interested in astronauts and space and this was a cartoon show that helped you to imagine some of the possibilities the future might hold.
+Many children in the early '60s were very interested in astronauts and space and this was a cartoon show that helped you to imagine some of the possibilities the future might hold.

 Mr. Magoo was created in 1949 and was originally shown as animated shorts in the movie theatre.
-In 1960, The Mr. Magoo show debuted on television.
+In 1960, The Mr. Magoo Show debuted on television.
 The main character was a very near-sighted man who would not admit that he couldn’t see well.
 This resulted in many amusing stories.
 He also had a dog named McBarker.
 Magoo was voiced by Jim Backus.

 I remember seeing this show on television and enjoying the character.
 Mr. Magoo was at once a nice old man and a cantankerous one.
 His adventures made children, and adults, laugh.
-An example of changing times is that when the live-action film Mr. Magoo was release, blind groups got upset that it was making fun of those with vision problems.
+An example of changing times is that when the live-action film Mr. Magoo was released, blind groups got upset that it was making fun of those with vision problems.

 Bullwinkle J. Moose first appeared on the Rocky and Friends cartoon series in 1959; the show was later changed to The Bullwinkle Show because of the popularity of the character.
 Bullwinkle was voiced by Bill Scott, head writer of the show.
 Bullwinkle and Rocky (the flying squirrel) lived together in Frostbite Falls and Bullwinkle graduated from Wossamotta U.